ekzhu/datasketch/README.md

 print("Estimated Jaccard is", wm1.jaccard(wm2))
 ```

-It is possible to make `WeightedMinHash` have a `digest` interface
+It is possible to make `WeightedMinHash` have a `update` interface
 similar to `MinHash` and use it for stream data processing.
-However, this makes the cost of `digest` increase linearly with respect to the
+However, this makes the cost of `update` increase linearly with respect to the
 weight.
-Thus, `digest` is not implemented for `WeightedMinHash` in this library.
+Thus, `update` is not implemented for `WeightedMinHash` in this library.

 Weighted MinHash as similar accuracy and performance profiles as MinHash.
 As you increase the number of samples, you get better accuracy, at the expense